FuelRats/pipsqueak/CONTRIBUTING.md

 # Contributing

 * You are free to commit to the develop branch directly if you are a Tech Rat Team member.
+* If you are not a Tech Rat Team Member, It is **strongly** advised you consult with one prior to beginning work on a feature / change.

 1. Fork the main repo on github
 2. Create a feature branch